 Going back to school to achieve a higher degree is something I’m doing not only for possible career enhancement; it’s primarily been for me.
 At first, the chance of being unsuccessful and the idea of spending a great deal of money on myself—when I have a son who will soon be entering college and a four-year-old daughter—made the decision feel daunting.
 But while I’ve always cared for loved ones and put their needs before mine, I felt this was important for my needs and life.
 After long quality conversations with the program’s advisor and reassurance from her that I could be successful in the program, I joined.

-Since my journey began in the RN to BSN program, I have learned a lot about God, His love for others and myself.
+Through my journey in the RN to BSN program I have learned a lot about God, His love for others and myself.
 I’ve found my vocation: I am here to be a caregiver and to help all people in any capacity I am able to.
 I’ve also come to believe that all things are possible because of Him.